Renowned History Professor Gary W. Gallagher Will Speak at Fall Convocation

 The Public Occasions Subcommittee of the Commencement and Convocations Committee each year provides the president with a list of potential speakers for Fall Convocation.
 Gallagher, a U.Va. faculty member since 1998 and a much-sought-after expert on Civil War topics who has led popular battlefield tours, emerged as this year’s choice.

-“I am deeply honored to be invited to speak at the Fall Convocation in 2014,” said Gallagher, John L. Nau III Professor in the History of the American Civil War.
+“I am deeply honored to be invited to speak at the Fall Convocation in 2014,” said Gallagher, John L. Nau III Professor of the History of the American Civil War.
 “I see it as a splendid opportunity to engage with members of the University community within a context of acknowledging unusual achievement.”

 Gallagher is the author or editor of more than 30 books, including most recently “Becoming Confederates: Paths to a New National Loyalty” (2013), “The Union War” (2011) and “Causes Won, Lost and Forgotten: How Hollywood and Popular Art Shape What We Know about the Civil War” (2008).
 He has also published more than 150 articles in scholarly journals and popular historical magazines.